The views expressed by the host on this program obviously get action.

 And I tell you this, A, to inform you, but B, just to get you prepared.

-I'm just telling you that belief has really dug itself in.
+I'm just telling you, that belief has really dug itself in.

-There's hardly any pushback.
+There's hardly any pushback against it.

 So when you see a story, 40 to 50 House Republicans back it, I'm inclined to believe it based on everything else I've heard.

-It is settled Oh, yeah.
+Oh, yeah.

 I sincerely apologize, folks.

-I went way, way too long in the last segment, and this one is going to be way, way too short, and and that's not good.
+I went way, way too long in the last segment, and this one is going to be way, way too short, and that's not good.

-So I apologize.
+I apologize.

 We'll get to the phones when we come back.

-We basically is unbelievable to me.
+We basically is unbelievable to me, almost sold out.

-We are in the process now of re stocking, and our shelves are starting to fill back up again.
+We are in the process now of restocking, and our shelves are starting to fill back up again.

 And we will be back.

-Open line Friday and uh back to the phones, or to the phones we have been starting Melbourne, Florida, and uh Ben, I'm glad you waited.
+Open Line Friday and back to the phones, or to the phones, because we have many days.

 I really am.